Josenecal/backend_mod_1_prework/section2/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

+* Timing, Focus and Curtesy - While not to discourage the asking, there are some good points in the first two articles here.
+Spend time being stuck to avoid the "here let me google that for you" solution, and really try to describe the problem with precision.
+This might help make the problem clear enough to solve, but will definitely help you ask better questions if you need to.
+Really listen to the answers, and if something's a little fuzzy, you can try explaining it yourself, to a blog post or even a rubber ducky.
+And, there's nothing wrong with trying so solve something by yourself, just to struggle with it and learn!
+But, it's not worth beating yourself up for hours or days over something that your colleague could help solve in minutes, even IF it feels silly to ask.

 ### If Statements

 1. What is a conditional statement?
 Give three examples.